Toys and In-kind Donations

 Note that for the health and safety of patients and hospital visitors, all donations must be accepted in the hospital lobby.
 Individuals and groups are not permitted to pass out donations directly to patients or families.

-We ask that you deliver your donation sorted by age to the information desk in the hospital’s main lobby Monday through Friday between 7:00 a.m. and 7:00 p.m.
+We ask that you deliver your donation sorted by age to the information desk in the hospital’s main lobby Monday to Friday from 7 a.m. and 7 p.m.
 Be sure to complete a donation record card while you are there so that Children’s can acknowledge your gift.

 We understand that not all individuals can make a visit to our hospitals to deliver donations.
 As an alternative, items can be purchased online and will be delivered on your behalf.